Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Introduction

 The paper is organized as follows.
-We begin in Sec.~\ref{sec:model} with specifying the system, describing the theoretical model and providing general expectations regarding the results.
-Next, in Sec.~\ref{sec:sftunnel}, we present and analyze the calculated spin relaxation rates, and their dependence on external fields as well as structural details of the quantum-dot molecule.
+We begin in Sec.~\ref{sec:model} by specifying the system, describing the theoretical model, and providing general expectations regarding the results.
+Next, in Sec.~\ref{sec:sftunnel}, we present and analyze the calculated spin relaxation rates and their dependence on external fields as well as structural details of the quantum-dot molecule.
 Then, in Sec.~\ref{sec:thermal}, we show the crucial impact of studied transition on spin lifetime for stationary electrons in QDs forming the molecule.
 Finally, we conclude the paper in Sec.~\ref{sec:conclusions}.
+Additionally, in Appendices, we provide some more detailed information and results.